This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What if my condom breaks, leaks, or slips?

 Your female partner can use emergency contraception to decrease the risk of a possible pregnancy.
 It should be taken as soon as possible after a condom accident.
-Ask your caregiver for more information about emergency contraception.
-Ask your caregiver to test you for STIs if you are concerned about an infection.
+Ask your healthcare provider for more information about emergency contraception.
+Ask your healthcare provider to test you for STIs if you are concerned about an infection.

 - You have sudden itching, redness, or swelling on your penis.